 Born in the Philippines, Janine immigrated to the U.S. at the age of eight and lived undocumented for fifteen years.
 She is the author of Driving Without a License, winner Kundiman Poetry Prize, 2018 da Vinci Eye Award, and named an Honorable Mention for the 2018 Sheila Margaret Motton Book Prize from the New England Poetry Club, among other honors.
 An organizer for Undocupoets and a contributing editor for Tongue, Janine also serves on the Advisory Board for the Center for Poets & Writers at OSU-Tulsa.
 Currently, she lives in Stillwater, OK, where she is an Assistant Professor of Creative Writing at Oklahoma State University.

-Her poems and essays about growing up undocumented in America have appeared in Kenyon Review Online, Hayden’s Ferry Review, Zócalo Public Square, The Journal, The Asian American Literary Review, The Collagist, VIDA: Women in Literary Arts, Waxwing, the Academy of American Poets' Poem-a-Day series, and elsewhere.
-Her poems have been anthologized in Best American Experimental Writing, Best New Poets, Homage to Vallejo, Bear Flag Republic: Prose Poems and Poetics from California, and Breathe: 101 Contemporary Odes.
+Her writing has appeared in The Atlantic, World Literature Today, Quarterly West, The Poem’s Country: Place & Poetic Practice, Kenyon Review Online, Hayden’s Ferry Review, Zócalo Public Square, The Journal, The Asian American Literary Review, The Collagist, VIDA: Women in Literary Arts, Waxwing, the Academy of American Poets' Poem-a-Day series, and elsewhere.
+Her poems have been anthologized in Poetry: A Writers’ Guide and Anthology (Bloomsbury Academic), Best American Experimental Writing, Best New Poets, Homage to Vallejo, Bear Flag Republic: Prose Poems and Poetics from California, and Breathe: 101 Contemporary Odes.